CSE210-Team-5/Test2/README.md

 3. Install pdm - `pip install pdm`

 4. Navigate to the project directory and run `pdm init`.
 This will automatically detect all python versions installed in your system and ask you to choose one.
 Choose python 3.11.5.
 When asked if you would like to create a new virtualenv answer "Yes".
 This will create a virtual environment specific to the project.
+You can ignore the other questions asked and skip them by pressing "Enter".

 5. Run `pdm install`.
 This will resolve all dependency conflicts and install the required packages inside the projects folder and create a `pdm.lock` file.